lightbend/config/SPEC.md

 Some Java-specific stuff is in here, though a Java-independent version would also be possible, without the system properties parts.

+Many existing akka.conf and Play application.conf would probably parse in this format, though details would be a little different (encoding, escaping, whitespace) and that could affect some configurations.

 ## Goals

 The primary goal is: keep the semantics (tree structure; set of types;